ccbogel/QualCoder/CONTRIBUTING.md

 ```bash
 git commit -m "message"
 ```
-- Note : A Pull Request should always have only one commit.
+- Note: A Pull Request should always have only one commit.

 ##  Push the changes